 The Port of Cagliari is one of the largest seaports in the Mediterranean, serving as a primary gateway to the sun-drenched capital of Sardinia.
 Ideally situated just steps from the historic city center, the port allows visitors to easily walk from their ships into the bustling Marina district and up to the medieval hilltop of Castello.

-Cagliari Port is the main gateway to the island of Sardinia, Italy.
-It sits on the south coast and is a popular stop for large cruise ships.
-The port is right next to the city center, so you can walk to shops and old streets in just a few minutes.
-It is a busy place where modern travel meets a long history that goes back more than 2,000 years.
+Cagliari Port is the main gateway to the island of Sardinia.
+Located on the south coast, it is a popular stop for large cruise ships.
+The port sits right beside the city center, so you can reach shops, cafés, and historic streets within minutes.
+It is a lively place where modern travel blends with more than 2,000 years of history.

-Once you get off your ship, you can see tall stone towers and old Roman ruins.
-Many people like to visit the hilltop district called Castello for great views of the sea.
-You can also find sandy beaches and parks with pink flamingos nearby.
-The port makes it easy to explore the local food, history, and bright blue water of this Mediterranean gem.
+Once you step off the ship, you will notice tall stone towers, historic buildings, and ancient Roman ruins.
+Many visitors head to the hilltop district of Castello for sweeping sea views and charming streets.
+Nearby, you can also find sandy beaches, green parks, and even pink flamingos.
+Because everything is close together, the port makes it easy to enjoy local food, history, and the bright blue waters of the Mediterranean.

 If you are planning more than one stop, you can explore the full journey in my Western Mediterranean Cruise guide.
 There, you’ll find top ports, highlights, and simple tips that help keep your trip stress-free.
 In addition, you can save your favorite spots on Pinterest, which makes everything easier to find as your trip gets closer.